 There are lots of variables contributing to your underemployment.
 It didn’t happen overnight.
 We know you’ve already beat yourself up plenty for not having the greatest job, so we thought we would remind you, it’s not all your fault.
 It really isn’t.

 Maybe you deserve some of the blame.
-I mean, nobody forced you to go all in on the psychology degree.
+I mean, nobody forced you to go all in on the Art History degree.
 But hey, no degree is really safe anymore in these fun loving times of economic uncertainty and dramatic instability.
 So we think it’s only right to point fingers at other reasons you find yourself in a job that bores you to tears, and pays dick for all.
 The following are our kind of tongue in cheek, maybe, not really, but probably yes, we mean it for sure, five people and things you can blame for your underemployment besides yourself.

 It sucks right now.
 Wait, scratch that.
 It blows.
 Anyone telling you our economy is robust or that it’s never been better is A. full of shit or/and B. an asshole, who is one of the few victors in today’s winner take all, loser eats ass, economy.
 Due to outsourcing, stagnating wages, loss of worker’s rights, automation, disappearing jobs, and vanishing industries, your battleship was sunk before you even started playing the game.

 Yes, jobs are available, but most of them are low paying and low skilled.
 Millions of well educated, highly skilled people can’t get a decent job.
 It’s not your fault the rich are getting richer.
 You just weren’t born to the right parents.
 You know, the kind that lend their progeny a small loan of a million dollars so they can start their own company.
 Which leads us to our next people you can blame.